CIRED/cape_town_NEDUM_Python/docs/_sources/technical_doc.rst.txt

 .. [#f7] Note that we add an option to discount the most likely / less serious pluvial flood risks for formal private housing, then for formal subsidized and informal backyard structures.
 This is to account for the fact that such (more or less concrete) structures are better protected from run-offs, which is not an information provided by the flood maps.

-.. [#f8] For the purpose of this model, it is therefore equivalent to assume complete market insurance or self-insurance.
+.. [#f8] For the purpose of this model, it is therefore equivalent to assume complete market insurance or self-insurance :cite:p:`hazard`.
 We may actually have an incomplete combination of the two, which we could simulate by putting weights on our two perfect-anticipations and no-anticipations polar cases.
 Note however that we do not model endogenous self-protection investments, and that assessing exogenous public protection investments would require custom flood maps in the spirit of :cite:t:`avner`.

 .. [#active_pop] Note that, in our framework, unemployment is taken as a phenomenon that occurs part of the year (through the ``household_size`` parameter that defines the employment rate of a household).
 We therefore abstract from structural unemployment phenomena.
 Also note that residential choice relies on the resolution of a prior commuting choice problem.
 Therefore, we only simulate the spatial distribution of people that are part of the labour force (with representative households accounting for two active individuals).
 The underlying population data (see inputs.data.import_macro_data function) covers all households living in the city (we have no information on individuals): the reweighting procedure we follow by default therefore leads us to simulate the spatial distribution of all households as if they were active, with an equal share of inactive households allocated to each income group.
 If we had access to more accurate data allowing us to sample out inactive households, we could follow the alternative reweighting procedure (with the ``unempl_reweight`` option) that applies a different rate to each income group based on its respective (un)employment rate, since all no-income households could then be considered as unemployed.
 Taking the reasoning further, we could even take people "working from home" (mostly informal labourers) out of the "active" population since they do not take part in commuting either.

 .. [#f9] We remind the reader that, according to the spatial indifference hypothesis, all similar households share a common (maximum attainable) utility level in equilibrium.
-In our model, households only differ a priori in their income class, which is why we have a unique utility level for each income class.
+In the model, households only differ a priori in their income class, which is why we have a unique utility level for each income class.
 Intuitively, the richer the household, the bigger the utility level, as a higher income translates into a bigger choice set.
 If such utility levels can be compared in ordinal terms, no direct welfare assessment can be derived in cardinal terms: utilities must be converted into income equivalents first.
 A further remark is that income levels are a proxy for household heterogeneity in the housing market.
 As such, they encompass several correlated dimensions (such as race).
 However, we have strong evidence that residential mobility is not significantly impeded by those other factors, even within the South African context, hence our focus on income as the prime determinant of spatial sorting :cite:p:`leroux`.
 Also note that income groups could themselves be endogenized (including unemployment) to study interactions between the housing and the labor market, although we leave that for future work.

 .. [#f10] When we overestimate the population, we increase the utility level, and conversely.
 Indeed, a higher utility translates into a higher land consumption (all other things equal) for the same land available, hence a lower accommodable number of people.